swarali-desai/salary_estimate/README.md

 Random Forest – Again, with the sparsity associated with the data, I thought that this would be a good fit.

 ## Productionization
-In this step, I built a flask API endpoint that was hosted on a local webserver by following along with the TDS tutorial in the reference section above.
+In this step, I built a flask API endpoint that was hosted on a local webserver by following along with the TDS tutorial in the resources section below.
 The API endpoint takes in a request with a list of values from a job listing and returns an estimated salary.
 Created a Webapp using Streamlit and python on local host.

 ## Resources